 Price point

-While you can pick up a cheap gravel bike for less than £1,000, they do range all the way into five-figure sums, depending on which materials and components are used.
-Racing gravel bikes constructed from carbon fibre, paired with lightweight components, electronic groupsets and carbon wheelsets, can reach eye-watering prices.
+While you can pick up a cheap gravel bike for less than £1,000, they range all the way into five-figure sums, depending on which materials and components are used.
+The best gravel race bikes, constructed from carbon fibre, and paired with lightweight components, electronic groupsets and carbon wheelsets, can reach eye-watering prices.

 Gearing

-While hybrids often feature simple gearing systems to reduce complexity, maintenance demands and cost, gravel riding demands a greater range of gearing to allow you to tackle steeper inclines and looser surfaces.
+Gravel riding demands a greater range of gearing, enabling you to tackle steeper inclines and looser surfaces.

-These often come with a heftier price tag too, because gravel-specific groupsets are a much more recent development.
+These often come with a heftier price tag, because gravel-specific groupsets are a much more recent development.

 Brakes

-Most hybrids and gravel bikes have disc brakes, giving more powerful and dependable braking through all conditions compared to their rim-brake predecessors.
+Most hybrids and gravel bikes have disc brakes, providing more powerful and dependable braking through all conditions compared to their rim-brake predecessors.

 Cheaper hybrids and gravel bikes are often built using cable-operated disc brakes.
 Although these may be a little easier to maintain and service, they don’t offer the same level of performance as hydraulic disc brakes.